Frequently asked questions

 How long does it take to deliver the AssiStep?

 Due to its 100% module based design, our usual time to deliver is merely two weeks from date of order to completed installation.
 Longer delivery times may occur, though in urgent cases a faster delivery time than two weeks may be possible.
-If the distributor in your country have all the parts in stock, it's also possible to take delivery within a few days from order.
+If the distributor in your country has all the parts in stock, it's also possible to take delivery within a few days from order.

 Who is the target user for the AssiStep?